scylladb/scylla-stress-orchestrator/README.md

 unprovision-terraform
 ```

-Make sure you unprovision your environment after you are done with the benchmarks, otherwise you could run into a very high bill.
+Make sure you unprovision your environment after you are done with the benchmarks, otherwise you are at risk of
+running into a very large EC2 bill.

 Create a benchmark script e.g. benchmark.py: